Description

 Brocky’s Pit Stop V8 Museum, 59 Thomsons Road, Burrangong (viaYoung), New South Wales showcases one of the widest ranges of Peter Brock memorabilia.

-The museum pays tribute to the world of touring car racing and includes treasures from the major Touring Car Racing Teams, and entry is a gold coin donation at the door.
+The museum pays tribute to the world of touring car racing and includes treasures from the major Touring Car Racing Teams.

 Merchandise is also available for sale.

-Entry is just $10.00 per adult, $5.00 for kids 14 years and under and includes BBQ lunch and a drink on Sunday.
+Members and Guests cost is just $10.00 per adult, $5.00 for kids 14 years and under and includes the Museum visit plus a BBQ lunch and a drink on Sunday as well as entry to the Club’s Bonnets Up Display.

 Schedule